This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 2 teaspoons olive oil

-- 4 ounce can of mild green chili peppers, diced
+- 4 ounces mild green chili peppers diced

 - Optional toppings such as cheese, sour cream, avocado

 - Heat olive oil in large pot over medium heat.